nicoespeon/abracadabra/CONTRIBUTING.md

 We don't have VS Code integration tests.
 [We've documented why in this ADR][adr-no-integration-tests].

+## Create a new refactoring

+Run `yarn new` and follow the tool, it will ask you the relevant questions.

+[We've documented the context of this decision in this ADR][adr-create-generator].

+If you want to change how code scaffolding works, check [hygen documentation][hygen-documentation].

 ## Useful resources to start changing the code

 - [VS Code Extension API documentation][vscode-extension-docs] is a good start